MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/mixed-reality.md

 <br>

-A combination of the three essential elements sets the stage for creating true Mixed Reality experiences:
+A combination of three essential elements sets the stage for creating true mixed reality experiences:

 * Computer processing powered by the cloud
 * Advanced input methods
 * Environmental perceptions

 As we move through the physical world, our movements are mapped in a digital reality.
-Physical boundaries influence mixed reality experiences in the digital world, such as games or task-based guidance in a manufacturing facility.
+Physical boundaries influence mixed reality experiences, such as games or task-based guidance in a manufacturing facility, in the digital world.
 With environmental input and perceptions, experiences start to blend between physical and digital realities.

 <br>

 ---

-## The Mixed Reality spectrum
+## The mixed reality spectrum

-Mixed Reality blends both physical and digital worlds.
+Mixed reality blends both physical and digital worlds.
 These two realities mark the polar ends of a spectrum known as the *virtuality continuum*.
-We refer to this spectrum of realities as the *Mixed Reality spectrum*.
-On the end of the spectrum, we have the physical reality that we as humans exist.
+We refer to this spectrum of realities as the *mixed reality spectrum*.
+On one end of the spectrum, we have the physical reality that we humans exist in.
 On the other end of the spectrum, we have the corresponding digital reality.

 <br>